openshift/enhancements/enhancements/cloud-integration/openstack/cloud-provider-config-upgrade.md

 In a future release, we can deprecate and remove CCO's management of `openshift-config-managed/kube-cloud-config` and eventually the config map itself.
 We can also remove the `openstack-credentials/openstack-credentials` secret, which will no longer be used by anything.
-We will immediately deprecate this in the 4.11 release and remove it in the 4.12 release.
+However, we need to keep the in-tree cloud provider running to detach volumes created with the in-tree provisioner.
+Similarly, because we need to support EUS to EUS upgrade (skipping odd release numbers), we'll need to have it in 4.12 as well to detach 4.10 volumes.
+As a result, while we can immediately deprecate this in the 4.11 release, we cannot remove it until at least the 4.13 release.

 ### Preventing upgrade when config cannot be upgraded